Irish Whiskey Day

 - Drinking water (room temperature with ice) and glass per place setting.
 Tap water is fine but let it stand for at least 30 minutes before the tasting.

 - A small jug of tap water (room temperature) to be used to add water to each tasting sample during the tasting.

-- I would personally discourge the use of ice or whiskey stones in tastings as their use numbs the tongue and sense of taste.
+- I would personally discourage the use of ice or whiskey stones in tastings as their use numbs the tongue and sense of taste.

-- A small ceramic (non transparant) jug or vase which guests can use to dispose of unfinished tasting samples.
+- A small ceramic (non-transparent) jug or vase which guests can use to dispose of unfinished tasting samples.

 - Food pairings can also be fun.
 Again, use lighter flavoured foods at the start and leave your more robust flavours for the more premium whiskeys at the end of your tasting menu.
 Cheeses, smoked fish and meats, canapés and even chocolate can all pair well with Irish Whiskey.